chasty2/docker_ansible/README.md

 # Development Container
-Utilize the docker image chasty2/ansible for development.
+Utilize a custom docker image for development.
 Essentially just a homebrew Execution Environment.
 It uses SSH, host networking, and the user 'ansible' to run playbooks from a  directory that is bind-mounted to the container

 ## Dependencies
 - A folder 'ssh-keys' with the public/private key the ansible user will use